An ecommerce platform is software that enables purchasing and selling over the internet.

 There are a few different types of ecommerce platforms out there.
 Many of them come in a website builder format, which can save you a significant amount of time.
 Your website builder can give you the option to do everything yourself with minimal handholding, or it can include drag-and-drop features, making site building a breeze.

-The three main types of ecommerce platform are:
+The three main types of ecommerce platforms are:

 - Open-source ecommerce platforms